vital-information-resource-under-siege/Hidden/README.md

 The start for the attack surface started where we found multiple function points which can alter the code flow to reach our goal.

-We found two critical places that can have the highest attack impact .
+We found two critical places that can have the highest attack impact (Privileged Actions)

+1)Without providing any credentials, we can bypass the application logic flow and perform the actions it wasn;t supposed to.

+2)The application with normal user privileges was sending sensitive critical data to the application with root privileges through D-Bus .

+By intercepting the library calls to the application and injection our own code, we were able to perform the privileged action without any authentication and also get some sensitive data leak.